ingenuity-ph/mvp-frontend/README.md

 VITE_COGNITO_CLIENT_ID=        # Leave empty for now
 VITE_COGNITO_DOMAIN=           # Leave empty for now

-# Analytics & Monitoring (Leave empty - console logging works by default)
+# Analytics  (Leave empty - console logging works by default)
 VITE_PUBLIC_POSTHOG_KEY=
 VITE_PUBLIC_POSTHOG_HOST=
 ```

-> 📝 **Note**: Analytics and monitoring work out of the box using console logging.
+> 📝 **Note**: Analytics work out of the box using console logging.
 You don't need to configure PostHog or other services initially.
 When you're ready for production analytics, ask your team lead for the appropriate credentials.

 ### Step 6: Start Development